-- Visit the NRT's farm animals, including the cow, sheep, chickens, and goat.
+- Visit the NRT's farm animals, including the cow, sheep, chickens, and geese.
 There are coin operated grain dispensers near the chicken display to feed the birds if desired.
 We ask visitors not to feed the sheep or cow because it can interfere with the special diet they receive.

 - Reading outdoors is one of the most relaxing pastimes.
 The NRT's Little Free Library is available for visitors looking for a book to read and enjoy while they are here.
 Need a book?
 Take a book.
 Have a book?
 Share a book!

 - Artists are encouraged to bring their drawing, writing, or painting supplies and use the beautiful grounds as inspiration for their art.

 - Do yoga or meditation in a quiet area of the property and find enjoyment of practicing in nature.
 Businesses wishing to offer outdoor yoga classes on site should contact the NRT office for more information.